romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can an organization improve the security of their GitHub Actions workflows?
+Q: How can an organization improve the security of their GitHub Actions workflows?
 <details><summary>Show the answer</summary><p>

 - **By adopting practices like secure handling of secrets and regularly reviewing audit logs for anomalies**